Rags 'n Riches

 Nope.
 My requirements were more knuckle-headed.
 Early in development Pilatch revolved around the number three in reverence of the rock-paper-scissors trinity.
 Since thirteen is not divisible by three I wanted twelve ranks per suit, omitting Aces to reduce complexity.

 My deck build wildly affected hand rarity, making flush common.
 Further warping the hand scale was the declaration that the best four cards of each six-card hand would be valued instead of the usual best five of seven.
 This reduction was made to support ten players per table.
 That game is today called “Original Pilatch.”

 I drew up the equations and painstakingly computed the frequency of four-card hands.
 My friends and I tested it out.
-The game played enjoyably so game development complete.
+The game played enjoyably, so game development was complete.

 That sinking feeling

 Early in play testing most of our betting consideration went into whether to bet on the face-up, or face-down community cards.
 Then as we became more accustomed to binary betting, my astute play tester friends developed feelings for the rarity of hands.
 They felt that straight was less common than two-pair.
 I couldn't ignore this because those two hands had the smallest difference between their rarities of those in the hierarchy.
 Maybe my math was wrong.

 I had done the math on four-card stud for Original Pilatch, and not best four of six.
 Forgive me — the math behind best-X-of-Y is significantly more complex than stud.
 It falls in line with the thinking behind the frequency derivation of best five cards of seven Poker hands.